Marwan515/MarxPix/README.md

 <section>
     <h3>The Generated Image Pages</h3>
     <p>This Page Shows The Rover Date And Images</p>
-    <p>The Images Has The Name Of The Camera And Date's It Was Captured</p>
+    <p>The Images Has The Name Of The Camera And Date It Was Captured</p>
     <p>Images Are Clickable And It Will Redirect You To The Link That The Api Provided</p>
 </section>
 <hr>